joelchrono12/joelchrono12.ml/contact.md

 - **🕹 [Itch.io](htps://joelchrono12.itch.io/)** - This is my itch page.
 Itch.io its a website used to host games and game jams.
 You can access all of my games, which are not masterpieces, but still a bit of fun.
 Follow me there if you are interested in following updates and releases of my game projects.
 - **🛩 [Telegram](https://t.me/joelchrono12)** -If you want to have a chat with me, this is where I am at.
 It is not the most private messaging service in the world, I know, but it still has a lot of features, and you can contact me without having to share phone numbers.
-- **💻 [GitHub](https://github.com/joelchrono12)** - Here you can check out some of my projects, there are not a lot, but I still would love to try stuff out and contribute how I can.
+- **💻 [GitHub](https://github.com/joelchrono12)** - Here you can check out some of my projects, there are not a lot, but I still would love to try stuff out and contribute however I can.
+I have done a lot of icons for the Arcticons icon pack.